A History of Silicon ValleyTable of Contents | Timeline of Silicon Valley | A photographic tour

 Online medical services proliferated.
 In 2017 Google and Uber alumni formed Forward to build a futuristic medical office built around an automated body scanner.
 Sami Inkinen (of Trulia and Zillow fame), who in 2004 was diagnosed with Type 2 diabetes, ten years later founded Virta in San Drancisco to deliver customized diabetes treatments via both physicians and algorithms with the goal of making medications and surgery redundant in most cases.

 Sandra Shpilberg founded Seeker Health in 2015 in Palo Alto and Pouria Sanae founded Ixlayer in 2018 in San Francisco to help the biopharmaceutical industry accelerate drug development and innovation.
-Robert DeBenedetto, founded in 2009 in Pleasanton, helped companies like Pfizer conduct clinical trial of new drugs.
+Robert DeBenedetto, founded in 2009 in Pleasanton, helped companies like Pfizer conduct clinical trials of new drugs.

 Biotech used fermentation, an ancient technique, for making chemicals out of genetically-manipulated organisms.
 In the 2010s a new technique, cell-free biotech, was tested by startups such as Synvitrobio (founded in 2015 in Berkeley by Zachary Sun and Richard Murray of Caltech and George Church of Harvard) and Sutro Biopharma (originally founded in 2003 as Fundamental Applied Biology in South San Francisco).
 In 2017, for example, Sutro created STRO-001, an antibody that inhibits tumour growth, using cell-free biotech.